harpreetsingh91/Linus/README.md

 * utilities.py contains functions that will be used often

+* Android app folder contains the mobile app for this application.
+Credits to IshmeetKohli and HarmeetSaimbhi for contributing to the app.

 Most of the other .py files are run once to get features/info from songs database.
 This data is stored in files and is read from there.

 **TODO:**